panserbjorn/Haskell-API-Tutorial/2. Hello World/README.md

 `ghci` is a great tool to detect errors in your code.
 It will give you a detailed error message that will help you understand what went wrong.

 Because of that it very common to use `ghci` regularly while writing Haskell code.

+Another tool that is enabled in VS Code by default when you use the Haskell Plugin is the Haskell Language Server.
+This tool will also help you detect errors in your code and provide suggestions to fix them.